 Week of Prayer for Christian Unity

-Week of Prayer for Christian Unity Facts & Quotes
+Top facts & quotes about Week of Prayer for Christian Unity

-• The theme for Week of Prayer for Christian Unity in 2022 was We saw the star in the East, and we came to worship him (cf. Matthew 2:2).
+• The theme for Week of Prayer for Christian Unity in 2024 was You shall love the Lord your God... and your neighbour as yourself.

 • The Week of Prayer for Christian Unity is held on January 18th.
 This is also the date of the Feast of the Confession of Saint Peter.
 Here the Apostle Peter proclaimed to Jesus, you are the Christ, the Son of the living God.
 The Week of Prayer concludes on January 25th, the Feast of the Conversion of Saint Paul.
 This date acknowledges the conversion of Saint Paul.